bitterjug/devjournal-crypto/devjournal.markdown

 `render`.
 So, when do we add the new one?
 Render is effectively rendering the `this.collection`, so we want the new, unsaved item to be in the collection by the time we render.
 So let's try adding it in `initialize`

+## 2014-02-28 17:07 Friday

+I think that by making addone-list call its parent (template-list)'s constructor I am registering a render method on add events that calls the wrong
+render: the one from base-view not the one from addone-list.